Blog>Trade>Starting a Business>How to start a window fitting business

 Keep hold of any invoices or receipts in order to claim business expenses.

-Don’t worry, running your company finances can be tricky and if that part of starting your business is something you need extra support with, we’d recommend hiring an accountant, undergoing training, or reading online guides for more details.
+Don’t worry, running your company finances can be tricky, and if this part of starting your business is something you need extra support with, hire an accountant, undergo training, or read online guides for more details.

 Tools and equipment